CarolaHeinzel/BGA-Classification/README.md

 # Usage: Web Tool

-See xxx for an online version of the Grapical User Interface.
+See [herer](https://bga-classification-xjmafspgoed8xh65fyfddh.streamlit.app/) for an online version of the Grapical User Interface.
 Note that there are no data protection rules on the server where this interface runs.

 # Usage: Local Graphical User Interface